sacloud/terraform-provider-sakura/docs/resources/nosql_additional_nodes.md

 ### Required

 - `name` (String) The name of the Additional nodes of NoSQL appliance.
+- `primary_node_id` (String) The ID of the primary node of NoSQL appliance.
 - `remark` (Attributes) (see [below for nested schema](#nestedatt--remark))
 - `settings` (Attributes) Settings of the Additional nodes of NoSQL appliance (see [below for nested schema](#nestedatt--settings))
-- `switch_id` (String) The ID of the switch to connect to the Additional nodes of NoSQL appliance.
+- `vswitch_id` (String) The ID of the vSwitch to connect to the Additional nodes of NoSQL appliance.
+- `zone` (String) Zone where the additional nodes of NoSQL appliance is located.

 ### Optional